Sky Sports: 2017–present: Channel re-alignment and expansion

 In May 2021, Jonathan Licht became the managing director of Sky Sports.

 In May 2023, Sky renewed its rights to the EFL through 2028–29 for £935 million, announcing that it planned to televise over a thousand matches per-season via linear television and streaming.

 In May 2024, Sky announced "Sky Sports+", a new streaming platform that will house its expanded EFL and tennis rights, among other properties; the platform will be capable of streaming up to 100 concurrent programmes.
 Sky also announced that one of its channels would also be rebranded under the Sky Sports+ name.
 The new service launched on 8 August and the channel which was rebranded was Sky Sports Arena.

+In November 2025 Sky Sports launched a new TikTok channel called Sky Halo, intended to promote women’s sport to younger audiences.
+Within a few days of its launch the channel was taken down following widespread criticism.
+Coverage in outlets including BBC News, CNN and The Guardian reported that viewers had condemned some of the content as sexist and out of touch with the way women’s sport is usually presented.
+Marketing Week later described the project as a failed brand launch and argued that the tone and creative execution of the channel had been badly misjudged.

 Channels

 The Sky Sports network has thirteen main channels (with a fourteenth channel for EE TV):